Obliv1on-0/Learning-Github/README.md

 Cool!!
 Didnt know u can create header levels with '#'

+## Cloning git repo to local machine
+git clone <url/ssh code>

+## List everything in the directory
+use 'ls' or 'ls -la'

 ## Adding Files to Git (Letting git know to track the files)

 git status --> Checks on status of untracked or modified files